Peng-1124/web-softwaretools-plain/report/Features.md

 We interviewed nearly 13 people when obtaining user needs, most of whom are interested in buying pets online.
 This can help us get the needs of potential users of the website.
 A small number of people are product manager interns, so they can provide us with what functions we need as the owner of the website.

+According to user interview, we have seen that: the search function is also one of the most persistent functions of users.
+Because the current website is complex.
+The reason why many users choose online shopping is that online shopping is very convenient.
+Therefore, the powerful search function is a major reason to support the normal operation of e-commerce websites.
+For managers, they want more permission than users.

 ### Competitive and similar product analysis